jamiealquiza/sangrenel/README.md

 *"...basically a cloth bag filled with small jagged pieces of scrap iron"*

+Note Dec 2016: Sangrenel is awfully out of date and could be a much better tool.
+It will be revived soon with new features, improvements and much needed refactoring.

 ### Installation

 NOTE: Sangrenel locally vendors v1.8.0 of Sarama (the Go Kafka client library), which builds properly with Sangrenel - but the functionally with this version has not been extensively tested.